 Get the Same Ingredients I Use For My Vegan High Protein Wraps:

-As always, if you make this vegan and gluten free tahini tofu wraps recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+As always, if you make these easy tofu wraps recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 Ingredients